LZeroAnalytics/coreum-package/README.md

            # Whether the participant is a staking validator
           staking: true

+          # Latency in ms between this node and other nodes
+          latency: 0

+          # Jitter represents the variance in latency in ms
+          jitter: 0

      # Configure the transactions per second (tps) sent
      # Only launched when spammer is included in additional_services